Nippers | Half Moon Bay | Black Rock

 Our philosophy is to provide a fun environment where kids can develop confidence in and around the water and to build fitness as well as their skills in the sport of life saving.

-We provide a Nippers program to foster a love of the sport and to provide a pathway for progression up to compete at higher levels.
+We provide a Nippers program in HMB Black Rock to foster a love of the sport and to provide a pathway for progression up to compete at higher levels.

-Half Moon Bay Surf Lifesaving Club has been operating for over 100 years.
+Half Moon Bay Surf Lifesaving Club has been operating for over 100 years at Black Rock.
 It is the second oldest Life Saving Club in Australia, being official incorporated only marginally behind Manly.

 Half Moon Bay is a fantastic Bayside location in close proximity to the Black Rock Yacht Club, Cerberus Café and the highly regarded Cerberus Beach House Restaurant.
 It has a shallow protected bay, which provides an ideal environment for developing confidence in the ocean.

 How does it work?

 Our Nippers are broken into age groups based on their age on September 30th, so a child who is 9 on September 30th is in the Under 10’s.

 One or two Age Managers looks after each age group, depending on how many participants we have.
 For the younger age groups which typically have greater numbers, we aim to have two age managers to ensure we have the full coverage.
 The age managers are responsible for the coaching of the Nippers is both skills acquisition as well as and surf education.
 They are also responsible for managing the age groups during carnivals should the particular Nippers choose to get involved.

 During training sessions, each age group will do a mixture of water safety fundamentals and a selection of beach and/or water events.